jt-lanl/cov-voc/README.md

 * also tbl, and several other formats, are supported;
 the routine `readseq.read_seqfile(...)` will determine the format of the file based on the file extension.

 * Note that gzip'd files also work so `-i sequencefile.fasta.gz` on the command line will also be automatically understood as a compressed fasta-formatted file, and it will be read without explicitly decompressing the file.

+* Output files are also written according to their name, but output to `*.gz` files is not currently implemented.
+(You can just run `gzip` on the fasta file once it's written.)

 ### mutants/spikevariants